 "When we first started last year, partnering with VirginPulse, we were doing monthly prize drawings," Weaver said.
-"This past January, we began offering a health insurance premium incentive (a maximum of \$65 quarterly; \$260 annually) to people who are actively participating.
-We brought on Brandon, who has been very helpful in what's working
+"In January 2016, we began offering a health insurance premium incentive (a maximum of \$65 quarterly; \$260 annually) to people who are actively participating.
+We brought on Brandon, who has been very helpful in getting boots on the ground at different jobsites so we can more effectively communicate that the program exists.